javascript-tutorial/en.javascript.info/1-js/2-first-steps/13-logical-ops/article.md

 ## OR seeks the first truthy value

 The logic described above is somewhat classical.
-Now let's see reconsider the logic of OR to cover nice features of JavaScript.
+Now let's bring in the "extra" features of JavaScipt.

+The extended algorithm works as follows.

 Given multiple OR'ed values: